cscart/docs/en/user_guide/payment_methods/paypal_advanced.rst

     The PayPal Payments Advanced add-on was renamed to Website Payments Pro in CS-Cart version **4.10.4**.

     This is a legacy solution by PayPal.
-It remains in CS-Cart documentation for the benefit of our existing clients. `See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.
+It remains in CS-Cart documentation for the benefit of our existing clients. :doc:`See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.

 .. note::